mohamuhsin/piano-keys/README.md

 Change the content of the element with an ID of letter-note-six to B.

 Change the content of the element with an ID of word-six to FRI-.

+**16.** Create an event handler property with a click event on the nextThree element.